arnofaure/never-twice-the-same-credits/README.md

 ## THE EXPERIMENT
 ![NTSC](https://studionora.ca/webElts/gif/NTSC-1200px.gif)

-You can watch this experimment here: https://studionora.ca
+**You can watch this experiment here: https://studionora.ca **

 ## THE CODE
-I use the [p5.js library](https://github.com/processing/p5.js) and the [p5.scribbles.js library](https://github.com/generative-light/p5.scribble.js) to make this work
+I used the [p5.js library](https://github.com/processing/p5.js) and the [p5.scribbles.js library](https://github.com/generative-light/p5.scribble.js) to make this work

 You will find all the code I used to create this experiment in the 2 js files attached to this repository.